-The External Interrupts are triggered by the INT0 pin, INT1 pin or any of the PCINT15..0 pins.
-Observe that, if enabled, the interrupts will trigger even if the INT0, INT1 or PCINT15..0 pins are configured as outputs.
+The External Interrupts are triggered by the INT0 pin, INT1 pin or any of the PCINT7..0 pins.
+Observe that, if enabled, the interrupts will trigger even if the INT0, INT1 or PCINT7..0 pins are configured as outputs.
 This feature provides a way of generating a software interrupt.
-The pin change interrupt PCI1 will trigger if any enabled PCINT15..8 pin toggles.
-Pin change interrupts PCI0 will trigger if any enabled PCINT7..0 pin toggles.
-The PCMSK1 and PCMSK0 Registers control which pins contribute to the pin change interrupts on PCINT15..0 are detected asynchronously.
+The pin change interrupt PCIF will trigger if any enabled PCINT7..0 pin toggles.
+The PCMSK Register control which pins contribute to the pin change interrupts.
+Pin change interrupts on PCINT7..0 are detected asynchronously.
 This implies that these interrupts can be used for waking the part also from sleep modes other than Idle mode.

 The INT0 and INT1 interrupts can be triggered by a falling or rising edge or a low level.
-This is set up as indicated in the specification for the External Interrupt Control Register A - EICRA.
+This is set up as indicated in the specification for the "MCU Control Register - MCUCR" on page 30.
 When the INT0 or INT1 interrupt is enabled and is configured as level triggered, the interrupt will trigger as long as the pin is held low.
 Note that recognition of falling or rising edge interrupts on INT0 and INT1 requires the presence of an I/O clock, described in "Clock Systems and their Distribution" on page 22.
 Low level interrupt on INT0 and INT1 is detected asynchronously.
 This implies that this interrupt can be used for waking the part from sleep modes other than Idle mode.
 The I/O clock is halted in all sleep modes except Idle mode.